75 Easy Science Experiments Using Materials You Already Have On Hand

 38. Levitate a Ping-Pong ball

-Kids will get a kick out of this experiment, which is really all about Bernoulli’s principle.
+This experiment is really all about Bernoulli’s principle.
 You only need plastic bottles, bendy straws, and Ping-Pong balls to make the science magic happen.

 39. Whip up a tornado in a bottle

-There are plenty of versions of this classic experiment out there, but we love this one because it sparkles!
+There are plenty of versions of this classic experiment out there, but we love this one because it sparkles.
 Kids learn about a vortex and what it takes to create one.

 40. Monitor air pressure with a DIY barometer